imagineLife/big-site/content/k8s/on-controllers.md

 - the `template` contents are nearly identical to the pod definition file that the replication controller is "watching"
   - two of the four required root-level yaml config fields are present: `metadata` and `spec`
   - two fields are missing: `apiVersion` and `kind`
+- the `replicas` tells the ReplicationController how many pods to make